Power Insight — Open Data for Smarter Energy Decisions

 How Costs Flow to Your Bill

-Data Center Needs Power
+Data Center Requests Power

 Utility Builds Infrastructure

-Your Bill Changes
+Your Bill Reflects Net

 Use our calculator to see projections specific to your utility and community.